CPTMUTCHELL/cbr-currency-converter/README.md

 You have the next options to start it:

+## Locally
-1) Start locally from source code.
+Start locally from source code.
 Before the start you have to create the following databases: auth_db, convert_db, history_db.
 These are default names.
 After that at root dir `mvn clean install` to install the dependencies and `cd ${service-name} && java -jar ${service-name}-0.0.1-SNAPSHOT.jar` to start a service.
 When you start all the services proceed to [cbr-currency-converter-ui-local](https://github.com/CPTMUTCHELL/cbr-currency-converter-ui/blob/master/README.md#local)

+## Docker-compose
-2) Start with docker-compose.
+Start with docker-compose.
 It'll do everything instead of you, just `docker-compose up --build` from root dir and procced to [cbr-currency-converter-ui-compose](https://github.com/CPTMUTCHELL/cbr-currency-converter-ui/blob/master/README.md#compose)

-3) Local k8s cluster.
+## Local k8s cluster.
 At first, you need to install a k8s cluster, kubectl and helm on your machine.
 For example, I use k3s:
    `curl -sfL https://get.k3s.io | sh -`